this-for-xplane/School-Tk/README.md

 # School-Tk
-YES monun, website brooo /
+YES, NOT FOR monun.
+For-School website brooo /
 For School project, (middleSchool 1)many bugs on it. if someone want to help? contact to seojunji62@gmail.com or (82+) 10-4862-7350 it works Well on Android, iOS, Windows (I haven't checked for Mac and Linux)